-They had planned the weekend retreat to bond and to have fun, but they set aside one afternoon to share experiences on how their businesses were coping with a sickly economy.
+They planned the weekend retreat to bond and have fun together, but they set aside one afternoon to share experiences on how their businesses were coping with an ailing economy.

-Some said their sales were declining, others said they were experiencing cash flow problems, but all agreed their businesses may not survive if they did not make adjustments.
+Some said their sales were declining, others said they were experiencing cash flow problems, but all agreed they had to adjust.

-Don't deny that your business is struggling.
 If revenues are dwindling, customers are not paying, or you are struggling to pay suppliers, it's time to tighten your belt.
-Accepting that it is not business-as-usual will help you respond quickly and effectively.
+Accepting that all is not well will help you respond quickly and effectively.

-A depressed economy can take three to five years to recover.
+A depressed economy takes three to five years to recover.
 Since you don't know how long the current cycle will last, prepare for the long haul.
-Take measures that will ensure your business remains afloat for as long as necessary, and keep a close watch on economic trends so that if things get better or worse, you can adjust accordingly.

 Learn from others

 A bad economy affects everyone.
-Find out what others are doing to stay afloat, and see if you can borrow some of their techniques.
+Find out what others are doing to stay afloat, and see if you can borrow some of their strategies.

 Keep accurate data

-Moving to a cheaper or smaller premises will reduce your overheads and free up some cash for working capital.
-If your customers like your work, they will not stop buying from you just because you downgraded your premises.
+Move to cheaper or smaller premises to reduce your overheads and free up cash for working capital.

-If you are offering a service that does not require your customers to come to your premises, give up your office space and work from home.
+If your services or products don't require customers to come to your premises, give up your office space and work from home.

-If you have two or three shops, consider consolidating all your operations in one shop; but develop strategies for reaching out or delivering to the customers of the closed shops.
-Explain to customers why you have had to scale down and agree on how you can continue serving them.
+If you have two or three shops, consider consolidating all your operations in one shop; but think of how you'll continue to serve the customers of the closed shops.
+Explain to them why you have scaled down and let them know you want to continue serving them.